gregofgreg5/magick-ink2020/player-characters/not-chastain/n-cee.md

 4. Move closer to your companion and use its **action to teleport** 15 feet away, exploding on your enemies.

+# Technically what's happening on a typical round is:
+YOU: Hold your movement and action until your buddy is in position.
+BUDDY: Move into position and hold it's action until you're close enough to teleport.
+YOU: Move in and make with the stabbing.
+Move over next to your buddy.
+BUDDY: Teleport you both away in a fiery explosion.
+EVERYONE: Ooooooh!
+AAaaaaaaH!

 ----
 ## Wildfire Spirit